OpenRefine/openrefine.org/docs/technical-reference/build-test-run.md

 If you wish to run the application manually, without using the `refine` script, you can do so via Maven with `mvn exec:java`.
 The entry point of the application is the `com.google.refine.Refine` class.

-## Building Distributions (Kits) {#building-distributions-kits}
+## Building distributions (packaged versions) {#building-distributions-kits}

-The Refine build system uses Apache Ant to automate the creation of the installation packages for the different operating systems.
+The Refine build system uses Apache Maven to automate the creation of the installation packages for the different operating systems.
 The packages are currently optimized to run on Mac OS X which is the only platform capable of creating the packages for all three OS that we support.

 To build the distributions type